Capgemini/powerapps-specflow-bindings/README.md

 }
 ```

-You can also dynamically set lookups by alias using `<lookup>@alias.bind`.
-This is currently limited to records that have already been created as part of a different file.
+When using faker syntax, you must also annotate number or date fields using `@faker.number`, `@faker.date` or `@faker.dateonly` to ensure that the JSON is formatted correctly.

-> ⚠ When using faker syntax, you must also annotate number or date fields using `@faker.number`, `@faker.date` or `@faker.dateonly` to ensure that the JSON is formatted correctly.
+You can also dynamically set lookups by alias using `<lookup>@alias.bind` (this is limited to aliased records in other files - not the current file).

 ## Contributing